aman-alam11/materials-project/README.md

 # materials-project
-An e-book reader that uses material UI and shows all books (limited stories for now)
+An e-book reader that uses material UI and shows all books (limited stories for now).

+The project was developed as part of Google Udacity Android Developer Nanodegree Scholarship given to me (Check out the Udacity homepage for Scholarship https://www.udacity.com/grow-with-google .The project's started code is provided to us here https://github.com/udacity/xyz-reader-starter-code).
+I am among the 1000 finalists in the Android Intermediate Track who cleared all previous rounds for the Google Scholarship.

 Working Demo: https://youtu.be/woqsLMxC7yA